 I worked part-time as a freelance copy-editor during 2019 and early 2020, editing manuscripts for publication in leading atmospheric science, ocean science, climate, and meteorology journals.

-I was previously a member of the Patient Advisory Group (PAG) to the ME Research Collaborative (MERC), formerly known as the CFS/ME Research Collaborative (CMRC).
+For three years I volunteered as a member of the Patient Advisory Group (PAG) to the ME Research Collaborative (MERC), formerly known as the CFS/ME Research Collaborative (CMRC).
 MERC PAG supports patient-centred biomedical research into ME/CFS and ancillary processes by providing a direct patient voice — a voice that is as diverse and inclusive as possible.
 PAG’s primary role is to deliver a patient perspective on the board of MERC, but PAG also has key involvement with Forward-ME, the NICE guideline process, and, more recently, the UK government’s ME/CFS Delivery Plan.